Public Anamorphic Installation

 Cone Eye II

-The anamorphic sculpture shows a black and white photograph of an eye placed on the inside surface of a cone.
-Based on a piece from 2019 it was recreated in a larger scale to be hung in the glass cuboid above a stairway leading to an underground car park.
-Thereby the object is placed in a dry, illuminated and accessible display case in the center of the city of Innsbruck without occupying used urban space.
+The anamorphic sculpture shows a black and white photograph of an eye placed on the inner surface of a cone.
+Based on the piece Cone Eye I from 2019, it was reproduced on a larger scale to be hung in the glass superstructure of an underground car park entrance.
+The object is thus placed in a dry, illuminated and accessible display case in the centre of Innsbruck without occupying urban space used for other purposes.

 Thank you: Myriam Kraml, Philipp Jeller, Stefanie Kirschner